awjlogan/emon32-fw/docs/configuration.md

 ## Directly via serial

-It is possible to configure the emonPi3/Tx6 directly through the USB serial using the Arduino serial monitor or other similar tool.
+It is possible to configure the emonPi3/Tx6 directly through the USB serial port or UART using `screen` or other similar tool.
+When using a UART, the settings are 115200, 8N1, `\r\n` line ending.

 The following details the available commands and their function.